What is a CV? Definition, What to Include, How to Format

 4. Skills

 In this section, list any skills you haven’t mentioned elsewhere in your CV.
 Include technical skills like knowing different languages, using computers or software, or driving.
 You can also add soft skills like working well with others or good communication.
-Make sure the skills you list match the job you’re applying for.
+Highlight your ability to learn new skills on demand, Make sure the skills you list match the job you’re applying for.

 5. Achievements and Awards